Adding IronPDF to an Existing Docker Container

 IronPDF for .NET Standard now fully supports Docker, including Azure Docker Containers for Linux and Windows.

-Do you want to deploy IronPDF as a separate Docker container instead? learn more about IronPdfEngine.
+Do you want to deploy IronPDF as a separate Docker container instead?
+Learn more about IronPdfEngine.

 Why use Docker on Azure?

-Alongside excellent enterprise scalability, Docker Containers on Azure enjoyed more permissions than regular WebApps.
+Alongside excellent enterprise scalability, Docker Containers on Azure enjoy more permissions than regular WebApps.
+This allows rendering of SVG fonts because system access to GDI+ graphics is enabled.

 IronPDF and Linux Primer